chasefarmer2808/DevOpsDaysBaltmoreEmailer/README.md

 - `SENDER_NAME` - The name of the person sending the email to go in the email signature.
 Usually set to your first and last name.

 Finally, run the tool with `python main.py`.
+**Note: Make sure to update the excel file on the Google Drive after inspecting and sending the draft!**